UMD: A Globally Connected University

 PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancelation due to low enrollment.

-Professor Dimitrios Goulias, Program Director, has already lead 3 successful study abroad programs related to Sustainability in Europe.
+Professor Dimitrios Goulias, Program Leader, has already lead over 15 successful study abroad programs related to Sustainability in Czech Republic, Greece, and Italy.
 His expertise, research and teaching are directly linked to sustainability and infrastructure condition assessment and design, use of recycled and reclaimed materials and techniques.
 Prof. Goulias has a BS/MS degree from Italy, and MS and PhD degrees from the US.
 Over the years Professor Goulias has established strong interaction and cooperation with faculty from European Universities as well as professionals with similar interests.

 For course, itinerary or in-country information, please contact the Program Director.
 For general questions or assistance with applying, contact EA Short-term Programs.

-- Guest lectures by leading US and GR faculty and experts in Sustainability and Infrastructure.
+- Guest lectures by leading US and GR faculty and experts in Sustainability & Infrastructure.

 - Developing design alternatives for sustainable infrastructure components.